FTC wants to ban fake product reviews, warns AI could exacerbate problem

 Faux five-star and rave reviews of less-than-stellar consumer goods can boost businesses' profits while deceiving consumers, according to the FTC, which has proposed a rule to crack down on businesses that buy, sell or promote phony user ratings of their products.

+If the rule is finalized, violators would be subject to penalties of up to $50,000 per infraction, depending on the case.

-Generative AI tools such as ChatGPT that can write human-sounding but bogus product reviews, threaten to compound the problem, according to the FTC.
+Generative AI tools such as ChatGPT, which can write human-sounding but bogus product reviews, threaten to compound the problem, according to the FTC.
 The new technology could enable bad actors to generate significantly higher volumes of fake reviews in order to generate unearned interest in their products.

-Deceptive reviews hurt consumers by making it hard to obtain genuine, factual information about products their considering buying.
+Deceptive reviews hurt consumers by making it hard to obtain genuine, factual information about products they're considering buying.

 Large volumes of fake reviews for a product can boost its visibility among consumers while obscuring products from more trustworthy companies.